davidlday/vscode-languagetool-linter/README.md

   - Make sure 'Editor: Format On Type' is enabled or this feature won't work.
     You can enable it at the document format level as well in your `settings.json`.
+- Allow specific rules to be ignored for markdown (pandoc) and HTML

 ## Setup